 It has been said that when you tax something, you get less of it.
 Travel taxes in any form harm the travel and tourism economy.

 When booking hotel rooms through a travel agent, whether online or in the community, the total amount a consumer pays is made up of three components:

-- all applicable taxes on that room rate (including, in many places, sales and occ. tax)
+- All applicable taxes on that room rate (including, in many places, sales and occupancy tax),

 SALES TAX: Goods, not services